St. Francis of Assisi

 Homebound Ministry

-HOMEBOUND MINISTRY TEAM: See the DATES and TIMES of all our services for homebound on TABs cross the top of sign-ups at: http://www.signupgenius.com/tabs/83c74d904a6c9e59-homebound
+See our facility services here on TABs cross the top of sign-ups.

-Visiting Friends of God who are (due to mobility challenges), unable to join us at Sunday Mass:
+Our Homebound Team members are Visiting Friends of God who are (due to mobility challenges), unable to join us at Sunday Mass.

 Over 15 COMMUNITIES of elderly, immobilized, imprisoned or ill BELIEVERS rely upon the generosity of Catholics like you and me to BRING CHRIST to them at home in God’s WORD, PRAYER and EUCHARIST.
 This beautiful opportunity for prayer is happening every day of the week at most any hour of the day or evening.
 May Jesus Christ be praised!
 Both now and forever!